centosGit/JLPF/README.md

 Composite filters containing other filters can be created.
 Composites run sequentially.

-An IOController implementation is given to provide communication between the framework core and the data producer/consumer, such as mobile and wearable devices.

 HOW TO USE?
 ---------

-###1.
+#####1.
 Implement custom filters by extending Filter Class.
-Composite filters can be implemented by extending FilterComposite class.
+Composite filters can be implemented by extending the FilterComposite class.

 ```
 public class SingleFilter extends Filter {